 - Check which guided tours are available and what are the latest prices for private tours, hiking, cycling, diving or kayaking on the island – click here

-- If you have more time, visit Jelsa and Vrboska, two lovely seaside villages on Island’s northern coast.
+- If you have more time, visit Jelsa and Vrboska (bus timetable), two lovely seaside villages on Island’s northern coast.

 Hvar For Families With Kids